jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 Explore the foundations of **non-linear video editing**.

-This session is about **learning Da Vinci Resolve**: understanding basic and more advance tools.
+This session is about **learning Da Vinci Resolve**: understanding basic and more advance tools that will be helpful for Project 2 third, and final submission.

 ---